 Written Essay Contest

-The national written essay winner for 2019 is Grace Brose from Box Elder, South Dakota.
-She will receive a $1,000 prize and travel to Washington, D.C., for recognition during the National Press Club Event on
+The national written essay winner for 2020 is Eli Mittermeyer from Lorraine, IL.
+He will receive a $1,000 prize and travel to Washington, D.C., for recognition during the National Press Club Event on

 The contest also names two merit winners who received $100 and will have their essays featured in the Ag Day Blog.
 They are:

 Read the winning essay:

 “Pass the mashed potatoes, please.”
 When that heaping dish of fluffy goodness comes your way, you might think to thank the person passing it to you, or the person who prepared them.
 However, rarely does one consider all the people that brought that food your way.

 The food we enjoy at our table exists because of the dedication of America’s farmers and ranchers.
 Our farmers embrace constantly evolving challenges and minimize environmental impacts while maximizing food production.
 They must embrace new technology while respecting old traditions and their business requires not only a significant financial investment, it requires an investment of blood, sweat and tears while battling frustrating working conditions, weather hardships, economic challenges, and more.
 Farmers do all this to provide us with bountiful and affordable food, so when we sit down to eat, the farmer who produced the food joins us, but that farmer joins more than just our family, as each U.S. farm feeds 166 people annually.